-The three new foxhole databases use the .cdb extension which uses the ClamAV engine to look inside certain container files for various filenames and it also allows the use of Regular Expressions, on those filenames.
+These four new foxhole databases use the .cdb extension which uses the ClamAV engine to look inside certain container/archive files for various filenames/extensions and perform Regular Expressions, on those filenames/extensions.

-This database will block double extensions of certain common file formats that are contained within Zip/Rar and 7Zip files.
-These files will be detected only if they end in dangerous filestypes such as: pif, scr, exe, com, bat, cmd, vbs, lnk, cpl, vbs.
+This database will block double extensions of certain dangerous filetypes that are contained within Zip, Rar, 7Zip, Arj and Cab files.
+These files will be detected only if they end in dangerous filestypes such as: pif, scr, exe, com, bat, cmd, vbs, lnk, cpl and vb.

-This database will block certain commonly known malware filenames within Zip/Rar/7Zip files.
+This database will block certain commonly known malware filenames within Zip, Rar, 7z, Arj and Cab archives.

 If you wish to whitelist one of the above signatures, you can do this by creating your own foxhole.ign2 file and place it in the ClamAV database folder: